 To get a feel for how this works let’s look very briefly at a couple such prophecies.

-Psalm 110 is, then, still another picture of the course, character, and consummation of Christ’s heavenly reign, couched in the language of the OT Law (Acts 2:34-35, 3:19-24, 1 Cor.
-15:20-28, Eph.
+Psalm 110 is, then, yet another picture of the course, character, and consummation of Christ’s heavenly reign, couched in the language of the OT Law.
+The NT tells us so (Acts 2:34-35, 3:19-24; 1 Cor.
+15:20-28; Eph.
 1:15-23).